 Pregnancy is a journey.
-A long, 9 months long journey.
+A long, 9 months-long journey.
 So when we near the end of this time, at the end of the third trimester, we can be exhausted and a little overwhelmed.
+This can apply to all types of pregnancies whether you’re carrying a baby to full term or using a surrogate, the process is emotionally demanding for all types of intended parents.
 It’s the end of the line for this stage of motherhood, and nearly the start of the next!

 There’s probably a range of emotions you’re going through, and with everything happening so soon it can be easy to get overwhelmed.
 But take a moment to step back, have a breath, and relax.
 Things will be okay, and there is plenty you have time to get sorted now before everything becomes focused on your newborn.